BerndiVader/MythicMobsExtension/README.md

 ## playergoggle or playergoggleat mechanic:

 Force the targeted player to stare at caster while still is full moveable for duration amount of ticks.
+Use the `isgoggling` condition to determine if the player already goggles at something.

 ##### `- playergoggleat{d=[duration_ticks]} @any_player_targeter ~onDamaged`